No. 421 Squadron RCAF: Second World War

-Supermarine Spitfire IX wearing the Red Indian markings and AU code of No. 421 Squadron on display at the Canadian Aviation Museum at Rockcliffe Airport near Ottawa.
+Supermarine Spitfire IX wearing the Red Indian markings and AU code of No. 421 Squadron on display at the Canada Aviation Museum at Rockcliffe Airport near Ottawa.

 During 1942 the squadron was under 10 Group and flew its mission from RAF Warmwell, RAF Fairwood Common, RAF Bolt Head, RAF Ibsley, RAF Angle, RAF Zeals and RAF Charmy Down.
 In January 1943 the squadron joined the 127 (Canadian) Wing and moved to RAF Redhill.
 Late in spring of 1943 the squadron received Spitfire Mk IX and flew under the command of Wing Commander Johnnie Johnson.

 In preparation for the Normandy landings the 127 Wing was assigned to RAF Second Tactical Air Force.
 On June 16 the squadron was along with the other squadrons of 127 Wing the first to be moved to Normandy and flew air superiority missions.
 After the allied breakout and quick advance towards the Reich 421 squadron was based in Advanced landing ground B-56 Evere in Belgium by October 1944.
 During December 1944 the squadron received Spitfire XVI.
 In 1945 the unit participated in the liberation of the Netherlands, before moving into Germany.
 At the end of the war the unit had achieved over 90 aerial victories.